bmckenzie88/module-12-literate-octo-telegram/README.md

 Once all necessary packages are installed, the next step is to run mysql and source the schema.sql and seeds.sql files, in that order.

-Once the database has been created and seeded with mysql, the application is invoked using the follwing command:
+Once the database has been created and seeded with mysql, the application is invoked using the following command:

 ```bash